aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 Opencore version 0.9.5

 This is a mostly functioning EFI for the ThinkPad E14 gen 4 (AMD version).

 DISCLAIMER: This is a work in progress, so I am not responsible for any damage that may occur to your computer.
 Use at your own risk.
+Also, it is generally recommended to build your own EFI, so use only as a last resort or as a guide.

 *** Do NOT include the Tools folder in your EFI folder. ***